dcrow2huskers/error-normalizer/README.md

 ## 🚀 Running the App

-Please double-check you have followed the steps for prequisite and installation carefully.
+Make sure you have carefully completed the prerequisite and installation steps above.

 Start the Streamlit app with: